chipxsd/stream-based-sync/stream-based-sync.md

 ![fig.12 - Offline Support](./images/fig-12-offline-support.png "fig. 12 - Offline Support")

-{ fig.12 - An globe with a gian cross mark over it }
+{ fig.12 - A globe with a giant cross mark over it }

 ### 3.2 Stream of Events